MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-partial-records-faq.md

 ## Where is "Partial Records" applied?
 To all records instances?

-Currently, the partial records capability is only implicitly used on report data items and OData web service pages.
+Currently, the partial records capability is only implicitly used on report data items and OData pages.
 The behavior for all other record instances is as before, that is, all fields will be loaded.
-AL developers are, however, able to use it in their own code to improve performance in looping code.
+However, as an AL developer, use in your own code to improve performance in looping code.

 ## What happens when accessing fields not selected for load?